Category: Philly’s Best

 Snack: Pie + Tart

-In this world, there are people who love pie, and there are monsters.
+In this world, there are people who love pie, and then there are monsters.
 Don’t be a monster.
 On Northampton Street, Easton’s main drag, Pie + Tart is charming spot with exposed brick walls and Shaker-style chairs from bakers Lisa Yelagin and Anne Gerr.
 Savory pies (coq au vin) and sweet ones (Mexican chocolate chess, cherry cheesecake) rotate weekly, alongside soups, quiches, and other cozy blackboard specials.

 📍 349 Northampton St., Easton, Pa.
 18042